Greenhouse gas emissions

 Our activities result in emissions of CO2, methane (CH4), nitrous oxide (N2O), SF6 and CF4; these GHGs are expressed in CO2e as calculated using their appropriate global warming potential factors.

 CO2 is the primary GHG emission from our operations, accounting for 66% of total 2019 emissions.
 CH4 accounted for approximately 31% of 2019 emissions, and N2O, and SF6/CF4 accounted for approximately 1% and 2% respectively.

 GHG emission reductions

 From a global perspective, the greatest contribution that we make toward GHG emission reductions results from our exports helping to displace fossil-fueled generation in neighbouring states and provinces.
 Our low emission intensity makes our exports a valuable resource to help reduce global GHG emissions.
-Our export region is heavily dominated by coal and so displaced generation will often be coal-fired, with a high emission rate.
+Our export region is dominated by coal and natural gas, so displaced generation will have high emission rates.

 GHG emission factors